 December 2022

 Pollyanna (CPOZ) and Sam (Future Forests) conducted the first comprehensive monitoring assessment at Nimbin in December.
-Conditions varied between plots but overall growth was great and the average density was 2,805 trees/ha.
+Conditions varied between plots but overall growth was great and the average density was 2,805 trees/hectare.
 There was also evidence of naturally regenerating trees across some plots which indicates that previous bush regeneration work had been successful.

 Planting